artsy/artsy.github.io/_posts/2019-03-01-editorial-reatures.markdown

 **1. [In Force (Artsy.net)](https://github.com/artsy/force)**

 - Whether an article requires a custom layout is determined in Force’s [article routing](https://github.com/artsy/force/blob/master/src/desktop/apps/article/routes.ts#L140).
 This is achieved by passing the prop `customEditorial`-- a string shorthand for a specific article-- to Reaction’s top-level `Article` component.
 The `customEditorial` prop is pulled from Force’s editorial feature "[master list](TKTK)", which ties an `article._id` to a communicative string that will be received by Reaction.
-All custom articles are excluded from infinite scroll, they do receive all data displayed in the footer including related articles and display ads though it may not always be rendered.
+In addition to data saved to an article model, the component will also receive all data displayed in the footer including related articles and display ads.
+Custom articles are rendered as a standalone page, meaning they are excluded from infinite scroll and do not render the main site header.

 **2. [In Reaction (Artsy’s component library)](https://github.com/artsy/reaction)**

 - In Reaction’s [`Article`](TKTK) component, the presence of a `customEditoral` prop indicates that `EditorialFeature` should render, rather than the component designated by the article’s specified layout.
-A FeatureLayout is displayed by default, but any article can be converted a custom feature, regardless of the `article.layout` value.
+A FeatureLayout is displayed by default, but any article can be converted into a custom feature, regardless of the `article.layout` value.
 Inside the `EditorialFeature` component, a switch statement is used to associate the string variable for the feature with its affiliated top-level component.

 **3. [In Writer/Positron (CMS & API for articles)](https://github.com/artsy/positron)**